Why Do You Need Operational Network Security?

-These new technologies increase the connectivity and the complexity of operational environments, and as a result, their exposure to potential cyber-attacks or human error increases significantly.
+These new technologies increase the connectivity and the complexity of operational environments, and as a result, their exposure to potential OT cyber attacks or damage caused by human error increases significantly.
 In the past, operators trusted network segmentation, isolation, or air-gapping as an effective security measure.
-But due to the increasing connectivity between the OT, IT and other networks, this is no longer true, and therefore the use of OT security tools is critical for the protection, visibility, and control of operational environments.
+But due to the increasing connectivity between the OT, IT and other networks, this is no longer true.
+Therefore adhering to OT security best practices, and deploying the most advanced OT security tools is critical for the protection, visibility, and control of OT environments.

-5 Best Practices for Superior Protection of OT Networks:
+5 Best Practices For OT Security:

 OT Security software needs to be able to detect malware infections, check for policy violations, implement effective authentication mechanisms and have the ability to pinpoint which devices in the network have been exploited in the case of a cyber-attack.
 They must subsequently provide remediation actions in order to contain the cyber-attack and prevent it from spreading.

-- use “sampling” when analyzing OT networks.
-This means that they randomly select packets to feed into their OT security platform to analyze.
-They do this since they simply can’t handle the amount of information that is passing through the wires.
+Sadly, most of today’s OT Security vendors rely on “sampling” to analyze OT networks.
+This means that they randomly select packets traveling through the OT network to feed into their OT security platform to analyze.
+They do this since their systems simply can’t handle the massive amount of information that is passing through the wires.
+So they only examine a small percentage of the information and use it to reach important, but sometimes invalid conclusions.
 This is a critical problem as it gives OT network managers a false sense of security – since a large amount of network traffic is not analyzed.
 This simply can’t be left to chance.
 In order for an OT Security platform to be effective, it must be able to collect and analyze 100% of all the packets that go through the network and be 100% sure that the network is safe.

 In order for manufacturing companies, critical infrastructure organizations and building management systems (BMS) to maintain the highest levels of OT cyber security readiness, they must be proactive in implementing a highly rated OT security solution.